paazmaya/modern-web-tools-with-node-js-book/lectures/14-database.md

 > Date 25/11/2014

-Some projects require the use of database due to the need for persistent data, such as user account information, settings and other similar things that should be kept same between different sessions.
+Some projects need to use a database due to the need for some persistent data, such as user account information, settings and other similar things that should be kept same between different sessions.

 Node.js has several modules that provide bindings to native database libraries, and some written completely in JavaScript.

 npm registry itself uses CouchDB, which will be queried in the example below.